Presidential Society Dinner Recognizes Major Benefactors

 In addition to Ms. Ferrario, Daniel and Kathleen Damico Mezzalingua ’60 and the Pascucci Family Foundation were inducted into the Saint Alphonsus Society, which honors benefactors whose lifetime commitments to Marywood have reached or exceeded $500,000.

 Mrs. Mezzalingua, a Marywood graduate, who earned her master’s degree from Syracuse University, taught in Syracuse Public Schools before retiring to raise the couple’s six children.
 She has served on behalf of numerous civic causes.
 Mr. Mezzalingua, a graduate of and former Syracuse University Trustee, worked as a marketing analyst before developing and managing a Syracuse-based family business that manufactured coaxial cable connectors for the cable TV industry.
 Committed to sharing their blessings and ensuring people have opportunities, the couple has been involved in a leadership capacity with many nonprofit organizations, including the United Way, Community General Hospital Organization, and Hospice of Central New York.
-The Mezzalinguas serve as President and Vice President for the Saint Agatha Foundation established by their late daughter, Laurie, a 2010 Marywood Presidential Medal recipient.
+Mrs. Mezzalingua serves as the President for the Saint Agatha Foundation established by the couple's late daughter, Laurie, a 2010 Marywood Presidential Medal recipient.

 Mr. Pascucci, who with his family, established the Pascucci Family Foundation, credits his early IHM education as the catalyst for his successful business career.
 A graduate of Bucknell University and New York University’s School of Business, Mr. Pascucci began his career as an entrepreneur, going on to found several successful businesses, including an auto leasing company, television station, and one of the top 100 golf courses in the United States, Seabonack Golf Club.
 The Pascucci Family has provided resources to and volunteered for many nonprofits and service organizations, including the Catholic Relief Services.
 Their Foundation generously supports Marywood’s health and wellness endeavors, including the acquisition of Marywood Heights and other healthcare initiatives planned at the University.